MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/media-elements-in-adaptive-cards.md

 ---

-## Add media elements to your Adaptive Card
+## Add media elements to your Adaptive Cards

-After you created an Adaptive Card using [Teams Developer Portal](https://dev.teams.microsoft.com/cards) or [Adaptive Card Designer](https://adaptivecards.io/designer), you can add any media files to your Adaptive Card as follows:
+After you created an Adaptive Cards using [Teams Developer Portal](https://dev.teams.microsoft.com/cards) or [Adaptive Cards Designer](https://adaptivecards.io/designer), you can add any media files to your Adaptive Cards as follows:

-1. Add media elements to your Adaptive Card json schema.

 1. Add your media files to OneDrive or SharePoint.